The idea of an in-line gain booster placed between a moving-coil or ribbon mic and a mic preamp isn't new — so what makes this one special?

-In comparison with the sE Electronics Dynamite that I measured earlier this year (https://sosm.ag/se-dm1-dynamite), I found the dBooster's residual noise floor was around 8dB lower, which is another impressive result.
-Distortion was also less overall, and while the Dynamite clipped 6dB higher (at -18.5dBu) than the dBooster in its 20dB mode, selecting the 12dB gain mode pushed the dBooster's clipping level 12dB higher than the Dynamite's.
+In comparison with the sE Electronics Dynamite that I measured earlier this year (https://sosm.ag/se-dm1-dynamite), I found the dBooster's residual noise floor was slightly lower and distortion was also less overall.
+The Dynamite clipped 6dB higher (at -18.5dBu) than the dBooster in its 20dB mode, but selecting the 12dB gain mode raised the dBooster's clipping level 12dB higher than the Dynamite's.

 I tested the Royer dBooster mostly with gentle spoken voice into a Royer R10 placed about nine inches away, feeding a GML 8304 preamp.
 During my tests I adjusted the gain of the GML to compensate for the presence of the dBooster in each of its two gain settings, and then fine-tuned the gain matching in the DAW (as the GML switches gain in 5dB steps).
 With the connection between dBooster and GML via a single 3m XLR cable it was actually quite hard to tell whether the dBooster was in place or not, which I think is to its great credit.
 So, to give it a real workout, I compared the signal directly from the R10 down a 50m cable reel, and then with the dBooster driving the cable reel.
 There was a noticeable difference when the dBooster was connected between the mic and cable reel, with the sound becoming more open, with better transients and improved high-end extension.
 Although hard to be sure given the ambient room noise, I'd like to think the noise floor improved slightly too.
 I also tested the dBooster with the Shure SM7b, as well as pairs of AEA R92 ribbons and vintage AKG D224e dual-capsule microphones on a variety of gentle sources, and enjoyed excellent results in each case.